ivansible/srv-cdn/README.md

       - server: .mydomain.com
         origin: www.example.com
 ```
-This is an array of records with the following fields:
+The main list of sites has records with the following fields:
   - `server` - font server name, can be `full.host.name` or `.domain.name` (required);
   - `origin` - host name of an origin server, which must support https (required);
   - `hidden` - if true, server-to-origin mapping is defined but server name is skipped